yasmina-mekki/gwhap_singularity_image/README.md

 ## create an image using singularity
 - Create an anconda environnment with all libraries that are needed.
 Here an example used for the gwhap image.
+The last version available should be installed, currently it is the 3.6.1.

 ```
 conda create -n r_gwhap_r_3.6.1 r-essentials r-base